 7. Social media links

-While we are on the subject of links, I’d recommend avoiding placing social media links too prominently in your site.
+While we are on the subject of links, I’d recommend avoiding placing social media links too prominently in your financial planner website.
 Ideally, your website should be their final destination before getting in touch.
 Sending a visitor to Twitter or Facebook will lead to distractions (who doesn’t love a cat video?) with no guarantee they will head back to your website.

 While we are on the subject, the merits of including your Twitter feed are debatable.
 Especially if you are prone to the odd online rant or tweeting on a Friday evening after a drink or two.
 If in doubt, leave your Twitter feed off your website.